craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on Publishing, see :ref:`newIa-publishing-and-status`
+For more information on Publishing, see :ref:`publishing-and-status`

 ^^^
 Git